chakra-ui/chakra-ui/.changeset/itchy-lions-provide.md

 "@chakra-ui/popper": minor
 ---

-usePoper accepts direction prop now so it handles splacement for rtl languages
+`usePopper` now accepts a `direction` prop so it can handle placement for RTL languages.